Traditional KYC Systems

 KYC-systems developed on blockchain

-- The user submits the documents for the KYC procedure to one of the banks, where he wants to take out a loan or use another service.
+Document Submission | The user submits the necessary documents for the KYC procedure to a chosen bank for a loan or service. |

 How Blockchain improves KYC